Going into 2019, the growth of online shopping is showing no signs of slowing.

 The more the industry grows and evolves, the more doing the “same old” will be inadequate.

-With the future and present landscape of online buying and selling constantly changing, the businesses that experience the most sustainable, consistent growth will be the ones that keep an eye on the future and are ready to capitalise on new technologies, regularly track online shopping statistics, and use them in order to be aware of new online shopping habits.
+With the future and present landscape of online buying and selling constantly changing, the businesses that experience the most sustainable, consistent growth will be the ones that keep an eye on the future and are ready to capitalise on new technologies and new buying trends, regularly track online shopping statistics, and use them in order to be aware of new online shopping habits.

 This means not just being aware of how many people will shop online, but how, where and when they will do it.